Bluetti Elite 200 V2 vs Ecoflow Delta 2 Max

 AC Charging Speed and Max Input Power

 If you hate waiting around, the Elite will keep you happy.
-It can reach 80% charge in around 45 minutes with dual AC input.
+It can reach 80% charge in around 45 minutes, acting as a high-performance power charging station.

 The Delta 2 Max is only a whisker behind, hitting 80% in about 50 minutes with its rapid AC charge.